Packing Checklist for Multi-Day Guided River Trips

 Camp Dry Bag (things needed at camp)

-Tent, sleeping bags, sheet, pillows, sleeping pads (Sleeping pads do not need to go into a dry bag.)
+- Tent, sleeping bags, sheet, pillows, sleeping pads (Tents and sleeping pads do not need to go into a dry bag.)

 Recommended Personal Items/Toiletries